sara-bouchenak/TITANIA/README.md

 ## Running Experiments

-TITANIA is based on [Hydra](https://hydra.cc/) for simplifying the launch of experiments and ensuring high reproductibily with config files.
+TITANIA is based on [Hydra](https://hydra.cc/) for simplifying the launch of experiments and ensuring high reproducibility with config files.
 In the following, we provide examples that illustrate how to efficiently run experiments with our framework, via simple command-line (A) or through experiment config files (B).
+The reproducibility testing for our paper is however in a later section.
 Please look at [Hydra documentation](https://hydra.cc/docs/intro/) for further comprehension about Hydra basics.

 ### A- Run experiment(s) from command-line